-7.1.1 Securing the job site
+7.1.1 Securing the Job Site

-- Communicate to the Esc/MV owner the work involves and which equipment will be out of service as well as the access restricted area during the work. - Esc/MW owner in turn to make aware of these to other building occupants and to provide diversion of human traffic, if required. - Place effective barricade at the entry and exit points of the equipment to warn and guard against unauthorized persons from gaining access to the work area.
+- Communicate to the Esc/MV owner what the work involves and which equipment will be out of service as well as the access restricted area during work. - Esc/MW owner, in turn, will create awareness of this among other building occupants and to provide diversion of human traffic, if required. - Place effective barricade at the entry and exit points of the equipment to warn and guard against unauthorised persons from gaining access to the work area.